nilostolte/SVGPathParser/README.md

 One could include the `<svg>` tags using the batch files as well, but for the sake of simplicity one is assumed to just copy-paste these tags in an empty file and copy-paste between them the resulting converted paths output by a batch file.
 This is such a trivial task that it probably doesn't worth automatizing.
 Also, proceeding in this way one can easily paste the resulting SVG file paths into another SVG file directly.

-Also of note, the viewport attribute of the `<svg>` tag is entirely the user's resposibility.
-The reasoning behind this is simplicity and compatibility with other vector formats and languages where the bounding box is rarely calculated automatically.
-In any case, the interested user can obtain the bounding box of a path by converting the path to a succession of cubic Bezier curves using the appropriate functions given in the original [parser](https://raw.githubusercontent.com/memononen/nanosvg/master/src/nanosvg.h).

-The goal of this parser is to be simple and to faithfully reproduce the original path.
-To transform the path into cubic Bezier curves is a completely different task and it cannot be considered as part of the parser as has been originally done.
-The decision to code these convertions was probably to simplify the representation in order to display them.
-However, this simplification requires quite long and complex functions which would contribute very little to the tasks addressed here.

 ### Reading Windows batch files
 The Windows batch files use some conventions that are specific to them.
 The examples cannot be entirely understood without reading these batch files.
 Programmers and users coming from other platforms will be able to understand them by using the following table of common expressions used in them: